 Other novelizations from this same period include The Black Hole, Clash of the Titans, Starman, and Alien Nation, but the four I mentioned above rank pretty high on my list of favorites.
 Years later he would contribute to both the Terminator and Transformers franchises (which I confess I never read), and outside of science fiction or fantasy films, Foster also penned an adaptation to Pale Rider, the 1985 Clint Eastwood Western.
 So far as I can tell, it’s the only non-SF/fantasy movie novelization he’s ever written, which I find interesting.
 I’m not the biggest fan of Western films, but there are several I enjoy and have watched more than once and this is one of them.
 While I don’t (currently?) have a copy of this book, I remember reading it back in the day because I consider the movie something of an underrated gem from Eastwood’s Western efforts.
 It’s one of those films I can easily rewatch when I happen across it.

-Foster returned to Star Trek in 2009 with a novelization of the J.J.
+Foster provided the story for 1979’s Star Trek: The Motion Picture, but he didn’t return to the realm of Star Trek publication until 2009 when he penned the novelization of the J.J.
 Abrams film which “rebooted” Captain Kirk, Mr. Spock, and the crew of the original U.S.S.
 Enterprise.
 According to several accounts, he was the #1 draft pick for this job by the film’s writers, Roberto Orci and Alex Kurtzman, based on their having enjoyed several of his earlier novelizations.
 Nice work if you can find it, amirite?
 Foster would also write the prose adaptation for the film’s sequel, 2013’s Star Trek Into Darkness.

 In between those two efforts, Foster was one of four writers tapped in late 2009/early 2010 to write original novels based on this new Star Trek interpretation.
 Those books were cancelled while still in production, even though Foster and the other writers had largely completed their respective manuscripts.
 However, Foster’s novel, The Unsettling Stars, was finally published in April 2020.
 A second of those four books, David Mack’s More Beautiful Than Death, is due out in August, while the other two were repurposed (aka, “cannibalized”) by their authors, Christopher L. Bennett and Greg Cox, for other projects.